 Yes?
 Is it still valid?

 If you’re planning on a long-term move, you’ll more than likely need a visa.
-Some tourist visas are good for six months or even a year, but if you’re planning to work, buy property or study, a tourist visa won’t cut it.
+Some tourist visas are good for three months or even up to a year, but if you’re planning to work, buy property or study, a tourist visa won’t cut it.
 Contact your nearest consulate for the requirements necessary, and work to get them together as hastily as possible.
 Some visas can be sent away for, while still other require multiple trips to the consulate to present and pick up your visa in person.

 It’s all good practice, really – in Spain’s case, the waiting will become part of everyday life!